tomludlow2/octopus/README.md

 - `test_insert_g_sc.js` should now be a mirror of `test_insert_e_sc.js` as their logic was changed to insert standing charges at the same time.
 - The `view_..` functions simply print out the tables for the relevant usages and standing charges

+## Baseline Consumption
+- This uses `pg/establish_baseline_consumption.js` and `pg/establish_baseline_consumption_ai.js` to work out the baseline energy consumption for each of the 30 minute intervals in a 24 hour cycle.
+You need to establish dates and times when you know the vehicle was charging so that you can exclude them.
+The examples here use a 2 month period to establish this.
+- In the example, there are clearly some charging events that haven't been manually excluded, as when graphing the variance, and mean usage, there is a peak during Intelligent Go Charging hours 23:00-05:00.
+The `..ai.js` version uses a bit of filtering to try and remove these ones with high variance to generate mean/median consumption values.
+- These save to the `/reports` directory.
+- Once you're happy with the median values, copy the json file to `/energy_baseline.json` for pricing usages below

 ## Servers
 ### Web Server
 - Runs on port `http://localhost:52529/` with, currently, endpoints `/view_electric` and `/view_gas` generating a nice little bootstrap table.
 It includes an option to download as a CSV which makes it easier to compare with Octopus's output data.